Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)ML Model Stealing

 Machine learning models' functionality can be stolen exploiting an inference API.
-This constitutes [Stolen Intellectual Property](#Stolen-Intellectual-Property).
+There is a difference between Model Extraction and Model Replication: in model extraction attacks, the attacker is able to build a shadow model whose fidelity matches that of the victim model and hence, model stealing/extraction attacks lead to [Stolen Intellectual Property](#Stolen-Intellectual-Property).
+In Model Replication attacks, shwon above, the shadow model does not have the same fidelity as that of the victim model.

 #### ![Cyber](/images/color_cyber.png) Included ATT&CK Techniques
 <details>